edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_1.md

 ### 2.3  Merging assembled reads into the one big ol' data file.

 QIIME expects all of the data to be in one file, and, currently, we have one separate fastq file for each assembled read.
-We will add labels to each sample and merge into one fasta using the `add_qiime_labels.py` script.
+We will add labels to each sample and merge into one fasta file using the `add_qiime_labels.py` script.
 Documentation is [here](http://qiime.org/scripts/add_qiime_labels.html).

+Navigate back to the EDAMAME_16S directory, then execute the following command:

 ```
-add_qiime_labels.py -i pandaseq_merged_reads/ -m Centralia_full_map_corrected.txt -c InputFastaFileName -n 1
+add_qiime_labels.py -i pandaseq_merged_reads/ -m MappingFiles/Centralia_Full_Map.txt -c InputFastaFileName -n 1
 ```
 Inspect the new file "combined_seqs.fna."